Visperi/WinampRPC/README.md

 1. Clone the repository
 2. (*optional*) Set up some custom assets
 3. Run main.py while using Winamp and Discord

+In case there are some troubles with pywin32 especially after updating Python, running pip upgrade command should solve this: `python -m pip install --upgrade pywin32`.

 ## Custom assets